 Dr. Helene Strauss is a graduate of Rutgers-New Jersey Medical School and completed her residency in Internal Medicine at New York University School of Medicine.
 After completing residency, she served as Chief Resident of the Internal Medicine-Primary Care program at NYU Medical Center/Bellevue Hospital.
 She is currently Associate Program Director of the Primary Care Internal Medicine residency track at NewYork-Presbyterian Hospital/Weill Cornell.
 She is passionate about mentoring residents.
 Her academic interests include psychosocial medicine, fostering residents’ teaching and leadership skills, and curriculum development.

-Dr. Morales served as a member of the governing Council of the Society of General Internal Medicine from 2000-2003, and was a member of the Commonwealth Fund's "Bettering the Health of Minority Americans" Advisory Board.
-She is a member of the advisory committee of the Columbia University Institute on Medicine as a Profession Physician Advocacy Fellowship, as well as a member of the Boards of Directors of Public Health Solutions, the United Hospital Fund and the Women's Housing and Economic Development Corporation.
-She is the recipient of numerous honors, including the J. James Smith Memorial Award - presented annually by the NewYork/Weill Cornell house staff to a member of the attending staff who exemplifies the qualities of teacher, scholar and physician.
-She is also recipient of the National Medical Fellowships Community Service Award, presented for extraordinary commitment in the area of public health, and of the 2015 Elnora M. Rhodes SGIM Service Award for outstanding service to SGIM and its mission of promoting patient care, research, education and community service in primary care internal medicine.
+Dr. Morales served as a member of the governing Council of the Society of General Internal Medicine from 2000-2003 and was a member of the Commonwealth Fund's "Bettering the Health of Minority Americans" Advisory Board.
+She is a member of the Advisory Committee of the Columbia University Institute on Medicine as a Profession Physician Advocacy Fellowship, as well as a member of the Boards of Directors of Public Health Solutions, the United Hospital Fund, and of the Women's Housing and Economic Development Corporation.
+She is the recipient of numerous honors, including the J. James Smith Memorial Award presented annually by the NYP/Weill Cornell housestaff to a member of the attending staff who exemplifies the qualities of Teacher, Scholar, and Physician; of the National Medical Fellowships Community Service Award, presented for extraordinary commitment in the area of public health; and of the 2015 Elnora M. Rhodes SGIM Service Award for outstanding service to SGIM and its mission of promoting patient care, research, education and community service in primary care internal medicine.

-Dr. Pamela Charney is a primary care internal medicine physician and medical educator, whose academic interests include medical education and how patient diversity impacts on medical care.
-Dr Charney is the Medical Director of the Weill Cornell Community Clinic, a student-run clinic that provides care to uninsured adults.
-She graduated from Rush Medical College in Chicago in 1978, completed her internal medicine residency at Cook County Hospital, Chicago and the University of Connecticut, and graduated from the Primary Care Fellowship at the University of Connecticut.
+Dr. Pamela Charney is a primary care Internal Medicine physician and medical educator whose academic interests include medical education and how patient diversity impacts on medical care.
+Dr Charney is the Medical Director of the Weill Cornell Community Clinic, a student run clinic that provides care to uninsured adults.
+She graduated from Rush Medical College in Chicago in 1978, completed her Internal Medicine Residency at Cook County Hospital, Chicago and the University of Connecticut, and graduated from the Primary Care Fellowship at the University of Connecticut.
 She worked for many years at Jacobi Medical Center in the Bronx, one of the public hospitals in NYC, and the Albert Einstein College of Medicine.
-She is a Fellow of the American College of Physicians, was the Series Editor for the American College of Physician's Women's Health Book Series, and received an NYS Laureate award for teaching women's health to the American College of Physicians.
+She is a Fellow of the American College of Physicians, was the Series Editor for the American College of Physician's Women's Health Book Series, and received the NYS Laureate award for her teaching physicians about Women's Health for the American College of Physicians.
 Her publications include articles in the Annals of Internal Medicine and the Journal of General Internal Medicine.

 Byron Demopoulos, M.D.Associate Professor of Clinical Medicine, Division of General Internal Medicine, WCIMA

-Dr. Byron Demopoulous graduated from Cornell Medical College in 1991, completed residency at the NewYork-Presbyterian Hospital from 1991-1994, and has been an attending at Weill Cornell Internal Medicine Associates ever since – in other words, he is a "lifer."
+Dr. Byron Demopoulos graduated from Cornell Medical College in 1991, completed residency at the NewYork-Presbyterian Hospital from 1991-1994, and has been an attending at Weill Cornell Internal Medicine Associates ever since – in other words, he is a "lifer."
 He has dedicated his career to clinical education of both medical students and residents.
-He has directed the Primary Care Clerkship for the medical college since its inception, and currently co-directs the Primary Care Residency Program with Dr. Lee Shearer.
-He spearheaded the creation of the Ithaca rotation for primary care residents with the help of Dr. Adam Law to provide residents an opportunity to explore more rural and community medical care delivery to complement their urban education.
-He has developed generalist curricula for the medical college and residency for the past 20 years, with a particular emphasis on evidence-based medicine, clinical controversies and guideline critique.
-In addition to his outpatient work, he continues to direct one of the inpatient hospitalist units, which is staffed entirely by WCIMA faculty, particularly those who have an interest in inpatient/outpatient continuity of care.
+He directed the Primary Care Clerkship for the medical college for many years, co-directed the Primary Care Residency Program, and spearheaded the creation of the Ithaca rotation for primary care residents to provide residents an opportunity to explore more rural and community medical care delivery to complement their urban education.
+He has developed generalist curricula for the medical college and residency for the past 20 years, with a particular emphasis on evidence-based medicine, clinical controversies, and guideline critique.
+In addition to his outpatient work, he continues to direct one of the inpatient hospitalist units which is staffed entirely by WCIMA faculty, particularly those who have an interest in inpatient/outpatient continuity of care.
 He has been a champion for the underserved and has lectured extensively on the role of primary care in facilitating cost economy and improved medical outcomes.